getparthenon/parthenon-docs/versioned_docs/version-2.0/getting-started.md

 * Parthenon Bundle: https://github.com/getparthenon/parthenon
 * Parthenon Skeleton App: https://github.com/getparthenon/skeleton

+You can check out the project roadmap and project board at https://github.com/orgs/getparthenon/projects/3

 ## Using the Skeleton App

 To create a skeleton Parthenon app you need to use the `composer create-project` command.